Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 4.2.
 Edit the “Sync Volume” Shortcut

-Do the same for the Sync Volume shortcut – replace YOUR_MAC_IP with your Mac’s IP.
+Do the same with the Sync Volume shortcut – replace YOUR_MAC_IP with your Mac’s IP.

-Step 5: Add the Shortcuts to Home Screen or Back Tap
+Step 5: Add the Shortcuts to the Home Screen or Back Tap

 Method 1: Add to Home Screen